Writing Watcher Rules

 The default implementation is a no-op, and that suffices for most rules.

 If your rule relies only on polling, consider inheriting from PollingRule.
-This calls the rule at regular intervals (set by config.poll_interval) with no arguments.
+(Note that BaseEssRule, mentioned in ESS data, is a subclass of PollingRule).
+This calls BaseRule.compute_alarm_severity at regular intervals (set by config.poll_interval), with no arguments.

 If your rule compares a value to one or more severity threshold levels to determine the alarm severity, consider using ThresholdHandler to compute the severity and reason.
 Most rules that use ESS data fall into this category.
 See rules.Humidity for a fairly simple example.